Learn how to tie a perfect bow with this easy step-by-step tutorial!

 - The same ribbon will look completely different on different size packages.
 Take satin ribbon, for example.
 If you're making a small bow with a wide satin ribbon, the finished bow will usually have lots of volume.
 A large satin bow will probably be a little floppy though.
 Keep this in mind when choosing ribbon.

-- I love using wired ribbon for larger bows.
+- I recommend using wired ribbon for larger bows.
 The wire gives the bow shape and volume.
-Plus, you can always reshape the bow if it gets flattened.
+Plus, you can always reshape the bow if it gets flattened (helpful if you're traveling with presents).

 - The bigger the bow, the better, in my opinion!
-Make your bows as big as possible, and let the ends go off the box a bit … see what I mean below?
+Make your bows as big as possible, and let the ends go off the box a bit.

 Do you enjoy wrapping gifts, too?
 What is your favorite part?